BRANDEFENSE BRANDEFENSE

 • Unused system accounts should be removed, disabled, or renamed.

-• To not be affected by known security vulnerabilities, updates that patch the vulnerabilities should be applied as soon as possible.
+• To avoid being affected by known security vulnerabilities, updates that patch the vulnerabilities should be applied as soon as possible.

 • Policies that require the use of strong passwords should be implemented.